-When on medication like Suboxone for addiction recovery, drug tests for employment or other reasons can be a concern.
+When you’re taking a medication like Suboxone for addiction recovery, taking a drug test for employment or other reasons can bring up a lot of worries.

 Q: Will Suboxone show up on an opioid drug test?

 No, buprenorphine, the opioid ingredient in Suboxone, will not show up in an opioid drug test.
 Most opioid panels test for two specific metabolites: morphine, and 6-acetylmorphine, the latter of which is unique to heroin.
 Buprenorphine is a synthetic opioid, not an opiate, and does not metabolize as morphine, so will not show up on a general opiate or opioid panel.
 The catch?
 Some drug tests are designed specifically to detect buprenorphine.
 Usually, these tests have 12 or more panels, meaning they are testing for multiple substances.
 If you’re taking one of these, then of course you can test positive for buprenorphine.

 Even then, if you are being prescribed Suboxone or another formulation of buprenorphine, you shouldn’t have to worry about a positive result.
 In most cases, it is illegal to discriminate against a patient for taking a prescribed medication so long as you were honest about your prescription from the start.

 Read more: Is Suboxone an opioid? and other questions answered.